 Microblading and your brows

 So far I’ve yet to find a brow-grow product that fills in the patchy parts of the brows I overplucked in my teen years.
 Ladies, why did we not listen to our mothers? *face palm*

 I’ve tried Shisheido, Rapid Brow and Sephora—none of which have done anything for me.
 I finally ordered the two-part GrandeBrow Brow and Lash Enhancing Serums from Sephora, and still nothing.
 One eyebrow got thicker, I’ll give it that, but the problem brow stayed, well, problematic.
 So, if you have an effective eyebrow serum, help a girl out, will you?
-I’m thinking of asking my derm for a Latisse prescription next time I’m in as nothing OTC seems to work.
+I’ve even gotten a prescription for Latisse from my derm and … nothing.

-I would love to try microblading, and honestly was going to do it years ago until I found out you have to get touch-ups once to twice a year.
+I would love to try microblading and honestly was going to do it years ago until I found out you have to get touch-ups once to twice a year.
 While I’m OK paying $500 for something that has a semi-permanent effect, paying $500 and then hundreds of dollars for touch-ups every quarter or bi-annually is just an investment I’m not ready to make yet (plus, the thought of getting my brows tattooed freaks SVV out to no end).
-But if you have thoughts on microblading or success stories, please let me know in the comments!

 I’ve also been toying with the idea of powder brows, which is less invasive than microblading and a far easier healing process.